-

 Is Google AdSense Allowed on Free Website Builders Like Google Sites?

 If you are looking to monetize your content, you might be tempted by the "free" price tag of builders like Google Sites.
-However, there is a massive catch that most users don't discover until they’ve already put in the work: You cannot effectively run Google AdSense on Google Sites.
+However, there is a massive catch that most users don't discover until they’ve already put in the work: You cannot install and run Google AdSense on Google Sites.

 ...
 Continue reading